buildtesters/buildtest/docs/buildtest_perlmutter.rst

 Exercise 4: Specifying Performance Checks
 --------------------------------------------

-In this exercise, you will be running the `STREAM benchmark <https://www.cs.virginia.edu/stream/>`_ and use :ref:`performance checks <perf_checks>` to determine if test will pass based on the performance results.
+In this exercise, you will be running the `STREAM benchmark <https://www.cs.virginia.edu/stream/>`_ and use :ref:`comparison operators <comparison_operators>` to determine if test will pass based on the performance results.
 Shown below is the stream test that we will be using for this exercise

 .. literalinclude:: ../perlmutter_tutorial/ex4/stream.yml
    :language: yaml